rapidsai/cugraph/README.md

 import cugraph

 # read data into a cuDF DataFrame using read_csv
-# here we are defining the column names and column data types
 gdf = cudf.read_csv("graph_data.csv", names=["src", "dst"], dtype=["int32", "int32"])

-# We now have data as edge pairs (COO format)
+# We now have data as edge pairs
 # create a Graph using the source (src) and destination (dst) vertex pairs
-# the column names must match what was defined in the DataFrame
 G = cugraph.Graph()
 G.from_cudf_edgelist(gdf, source='src', destination='dst')